hansbuehler/deephedging/README.md

     * (1c): learned utility for the hedged payoff, last 100 epochs.

-    * (1c): learned utility for the unhedged payoff, last 100 epochs.
+    * (1d): learned utility for the unhedged payoff, last 100 epochs.

+    * (1e): memory usage

 * (2) visualizing the result on the training set:

     * (2a) for the training set shows the payoff as function of terminal spot, the hedge, and the overall gains i.e. payoff plus hedge less cost.
 Each of these is computed less their monetary utility, hence you are comparing terminal payoffs which have the same initial monetary utility.

-        Note that visualizing terminal payoffs makes sense for European payoffs, but is a lot less intuitive for more exotic payoffs.
+    * (2b) visualizing terminal payoffs makes sense for European payoffs, but is a lot less intuitive for more exotic payoffs.
+Hence, (2b) shows the same data is (2a) but it adds one stddev for the value of the payoff for a given terminal spot.

-    * (2b) similar to (2a), but without subtracting the monetary utility.

     * (2c) shows the utility for payoff and gains by percentile for the training set.
 Higher is better; the algorithm is attempting to beat the total expected utility which is the left most percentile.
 In the example we see that the gains process dominates the initial payoff in all percentiles.

     * (2a', 2b', 2c') are the same graphs but for the validation set

-* (3) visualizes actions:
+* (3, 4) visualize actions:

     * (3a) shows  actions per time step: blue the spot, and orange the option.
     * (3b) shows the aggregated action as deltas accross time steps.
 Note that the concept of "delta" only makes sense if the instrument is actually the same per time step, e.g. spot of an stock price.
 For floating options this is not a particularly meaningful concept.

+    * (4a) shows the average action for the first asset (spot) for a few time steps over spot bins.
+    * (4b) shows the avergae delta for the first asset for a a few time steps over spot bins.
+    * (4a*) shows the same as (4a), but also showing a one stddev bar around each bin mid-point.
+    * (4b*) the same for (4b)

+Text information:

+* (A) provides information on the number of weights used, whether an initial delta or recurrent weights were used, features used and available, and the utility.

+  It also shows the caching path.

+* (B) Provides information during training on progress, and an estimate of total time required.